9 cm Minenwerfer M 14

 The 9 cm Minenwerfer M 14 (trench mortar) was a light mortar used by Austria-Hungary in World War I. Originally named the '1-kg Minenwerfer', it was designed by the Army's own Technisches und Administratives Militär-Komitee (TMK) in an effort to quickly satisfy the demand from the front for a light mortar.

 It had a number of issues with its ammunition, namely the black powder used as a propellant, which gave off copious smoke clouds on firing that revealed the tube's location and the mortar bomb fuses had a high rate of failure.
 The breech-loading mortar tube was mounted on a framework that didn't allow for any traverse, which meant that it was impossible to engage different targets without relaying the mortar.
 In turn the frame was mounted a rectangular firing platform.

-The M 14/16 had a circular platform to provide traverse and weighed only 65 kg.
+The M 14/16 was a modernization of the M 14.
+It had a circular platform to provide a 360 degree traverse and weighed only 65 kg.
 A later model allowed the mounting to be collapsed for ease of transport.
 A new M 16 mortar bomb that used the German Poppenberg fuze system generally cured the dud problem, but it still used black powder as its propellant.
 This was a severe tactical disadvantage and it was decided to purchase replacement mortars from the German firm of Heinrich Lanz from 1917.

+Russia developed captured mortars into the 9 cm Mortar Type GR.